lban2049/fastapi/.aigne/doc-smith/docs/api-reference-fastapi-app.md

 # FastAPI Application

-The `FastAPI` class is the main entry point of your application.
-It provides all the functionality for your API, inheriting from `starlette.applications.Starlette` but adding features like automatic documentation, data validation, and dependency injection.
+The `FastAPI` class is the main entry point for creating and managing your application.
+It provides the core functionality for defining routes, handling requests, and configuring your API.

+This document serves as a comprehensive API reference for the `FastAPI` class, its configuration parameters, instance attributes, and methods.
+For a step-by-step introduction, see the [Getting Started](./getting-started.md) tutorial.

 ## Basic Usage

-Creating an instance of `FastAPI` is the first step in building your API.
-Here's a simple example:
+To begin, import `FastAPI` and create an application instance:

 ```python
 from fastapi import FastAPI